 We are pleased that you have chosen our program for your continued studies and aim to provide you with an intellectually stimulating and congenial environment in which you will feel both challenged and supported as you work towards the completion of your PhD degree.

 We sincerely hope that your time spent in the program and in Ottawa will be extremely rewarding, filled with new experiences, new and long-lasting friendships and of course academic success culminating in the completion of the PhD program in Legal Studies.
 If there is anything we can do to assist you towards the realization of your goals, please let us know.
 The Department of Law and Legal Studies has many resources from which to draw from.
 Faculty, staff and senior students in the program would be happy to help you as you begin your graduate studies and throughout your stay here at Carleton University.

 Date: September 7th, 2021

 By Videoconference (Zoom details will be emailed prior to the meeting)

-Carleton offers a Teaching Assistants Orientation for new TAs each Fall.
-Attendance is mandatory, so please return for updates on the date, time and location for this meeting.
+Carleton University offers a Teaching Assistants Orientation for new TAs each fall.

 New TA orientation (Hosted by Law & Legal Studies)